Siege of Sadr City: April 2008 US–Iraqi assault

 On April 15, the 769th Engineer Battalion, protected by 1-68 Armor Battalion C company M1 Abrams tanks, Stryker APCs and Apache helicopters, began construction of a massive concrete barrier along Al Quds Street, a major road separating the southern districts of Thawra and Jamilla from the northern districts which make up the heart of Sadr City.
 The barrier was designed to turn the southern districts of Sadr city into a protected zone in which US and Iraqi forces could begin reconstruction.

-Late in the evening of April 15, a company of Iraqi police deserted their positions at a police station 700 yd ahead of the coalition positions and the Mahdi army moved in to occupy the station.
-Although the company was a relatively green unit which had relieved a more experienced unit only days before, it raised doubts among US forces about the Iraqis' ability to hold their ground.
+Late in the evening of April 15, a company of Iraqi police deserted their positions at a police station 700 yd ahead of the coalition positions and the Mahdi Army moved in to occupy the station.
+Although the company was a relatively green (new) unit which had relieved a more experienced unit only days before, it raised doubts among US forces about the Iraqis' ability to hold their ground.
 An Iraqi special reconnaissance unit recaptured the police station the next day.

 On April 17, a heavy dust storm engulfed Baghdad and the militiamen used this to their advantage, attacking the coalition front lines under the cover of the storm.
 Militiamen attacked an Iraqi police station which had American advisors embedded with the Iraqis, fearing a repeat of Tuesday's desertions.
 As fighting grew and US forces prepared to send tanks and APCs to support the Iraqis, an Iraqi armored force arrived at the station before US forces were needed.
-Fighting continued throughout the night and new attacks were staged the next day as the storm continued and U.S. forces were not able to send in helicopters, planes or drones to assist.
-This day another company of Iraqi soldiers deserted their post after almost being overrun by militants.
-The fighting finally died down in the evening as the sand storm lifted.
-In the fighting on April 17 and 18, 17 Iraqi soldiers and 22 militiamen were killed along with a number of civilians.
+Fighting continued throughout the night and new attacks were staged the next day as the storm continued and US forces were not able to send in helicopters, planes or drones to assist.
+On this day, another company of Iraqi soldiers deserted their post after almost being overrun by militiamen.
+The fighting finally died down in the evening as the storm lifted.
+In the fighting on April 17–18, 17 Iraqi soldiers and 22 militiamen were killed along with a number of civilians.